DannyvanHolten/acf-gravityforms-add-on/readme.txt

-=== Advanced Custom Fields: Gravityforms Add-on ===
+=== Advanced Custom Fields: Gravity Forms Add-on ===
 Contributors: DannyvanHolten, markhowellsmead
-Tags: gravityforms, gravity form, forms, form, acf, advanced custom fields, fields, custom fields Requires at least: 4.6
+Tags: gravityforms, gravity form, forms, form, acf, advanced custom fields, fields, custom fields, sayhellogmbh Requires at least: 4.6
-Tested up to: 5.9.2
+Tested up to: 6.1
 Stable tag: 1.3.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Advanced Custom Field with which we can select Gravityforms.
+Provides an Advanced Custom Field which allows a WordPress editorial user or administrator to select a Gravity Form as part of a field group configuration.

 == Description ==

-Advanced Custom Field with which we can select Gravityforms.

-Finally the Advanced Custom Fields: Gravityforms Add-on is available on the WordPress plugin repository!
+Provides an Advanced Custom Field which allows a WordPress editorial user or administrator to select a Gravity Form as part of a field group configuration.

-Full documentation can be found on: [Gravityforms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)
+Full documentation can be found in the [plugin's GitHub Repository](https://github.com/DannyvanHolten/acf-gravityforms-add-on).

 == Installation ==